jyotsnaravikumar/Azure-Front-Door-Setup/README.md

-# Get Started with Azure Frontdoor for Custom Domain/s
+# Get Started with Azure Frontdoor for with WAF and CDN associated with Custom Domain/s

 ## What is Azure Frontdoor